Shadows of quantum machine learning: Introduction

 \section{Introduction}

 Quantum machine learning is a rapidly growing field \cite{biamonte17,dunjko18,schuld18} driven by its potential to achieve quantum advantages in practical applications.
 A particularly interesting approach to make quantum machine learning applicable in the near term is to develop learning models based on parametrized quantum circuits \cite{benedetti19,cerezo21,bharti21}.
 Indeed, such quantum models have already been shown to achieve good learning performance in benchmarking tasks, both in numerical simulations \cite{schuld19b,schuld20b,liu18,jerbi21,skolik21} and on actual quantum hardware \cite{havlivcek19,zhu19,peters21,haug21}.
-Moreover, based on widely-believed cryptography assumptions, these models also hold the promise to solve certain learning tasks that are intractable for classical algorithms \cite{liu20,gyurik22}.
+Moreover, based on widely-believed cryptography assumptions, these models also hold the promise to solve certain learning tasks that are intractable for classical algorithms \cite{liu20,gyurik22}, including predicting ground state properties of highly-interacting quantum systems \cite{gyurik23b}.

 Despite these advances, quantum machine learning is facing a major obstacle for its use in practice.
 A typical workflow of a machine learning model involved, e.g., in driving autonomous vehicles, is divided into: (i) a \emph{training phase}, where the model is trained, typically using training data or by reinforcement; followed by (ii) a \emph{deployment phase}, where the trained model is evaluated on new input data.
 For quantum machine learning models, both of these phases require access to a quantum computer.
 But given that in many practical machine learning applications, the trained model is meant for a widespread deployment, the current scarcity of quantum computing access dramatically reduces the applicability of quantum machine learning.
-One way of addressing this problem is by generating \emph{classical shadows} of quantum machine learning models.
+One way of addressing this problem is by generating \emph{shadow models} out of quantum machine learning models.
 That is, we propose inserting a \emph{shadowing phase} between the training and deployment, where a quantum computer is used to collect information on the quantum model.
 Then a classical computer can use this information to evaluate the model on new data during the deployment phase.